Enalean/tuleap/doc/back-end/events.md

 modification).

 But the code, in the docman, check a specific value depending on a very specific other plugin (mediawiki).
-It\'s bad because docman should have no knowledge at all that mediawiki even exist.
+It's bad because docman should have no knowledge at all that mediawiki even exist.

 ## System Events